Labhatorian/BadApplePrompt/README.md

 ## Afterword
 This was a fun little side project that I decided to do when I first started learning C#.
 However, I admit that C# is not the language for this and that C++ might have been better due.
 As Console.Write() is the fastest way to write to console without dealing with buffers from StreamWriter or corrupted and garbage data from WriteConsoleW.
-This means 60FPS and colour support is not possible.
+This means colour support is not possible as it is too slow.